-Intel Unchains Beast Canyon NUC to Disrupt the SFF Market
+Beast Canyon NUCs Show Up on Retail Site

 Intel released Beast Canyon with three different 10nm processor options, living inside the NUC 11 Extreme Compute Element (Driver Bay).
 The NUC is available with the Core i9-11900KB, Core i7-11700B and Core i5-11400H.
 It's strange that Intel decided to choose two Tiger Lake desktop from the stack, while offering the third option with a mobile Tiger Lake-H part.
 The Core i9-11900KB and Core i7-11700B come with a 65W TDP (thermal desing power), and the Core i5-11400H operates within the 45W limit.

-The Core i9-11900KB and Core i7-11700B are 8-core chips and the Core i5-11400H checks in with six cores.
+According to SimplyNUC's listing, the Core i9-11900KB and Core i7-11700B are 8-core chips and the Core i5-11400H checks in with six cores.
 All three processors feature Hyper-Threading technology.
 The Core i9-11900KB has the highest clock speeds with a 3.3 GHz base clock and 4.9 GHz boost clock.
 It's also the only chip with an unlocked multiplier for overclocking endeavors.

 Intel NUC 11 Extreme Beast Canyon Specifications